 The St. Louis region features a healthy ratio of trail-to-user density.
 Trail conflicts often occur in densely populated areas with few riding outlets or where there is a history of misinformation or incorrect assumptions.
 GORC maintains and builds trails with an eye for sustainability.
 We try to provide the education and information necessary for trail users to respect and preserve the resources, including updated online trail conditions, and tips on riding responsibly.

 Responsible riding keeps the gates open for mountain bikers at existing trails and fosters important relationships with land managers and other user groups for the development of new trails.
 By adhering to these principles of education, advocacy is often made easier when your reputation precedes you.

 Our core mission states that GORC is dedicated to advocacy, design, construction, and maintenance of multi-use trails.
-Standing behind multi-use designation, is one of our most basic tenets, along with supporting IMBA on its national stage to further the sport, and educating the public about mountain biking and good trail design.
 When we present trail designs to land managers we do not exclude any user group.
-It is the land manager who makes the determination as to who will be allowed on the trail.
+It is the land manager who makes the final determination as to who will be allowed on the trail.
 In addition, we will not advocate for the removal of a particular user group.